 Q: How many cats are there in NTU?

-NTU has upwards of 24 cats in 13 halls, as of our last Campus Cat Report.
+NTU has upwards of 20 cats, as of our last Campus Cat Report.

 Q: Why are there cats in NTU?